Covering Cancer?

 November 18, 1963

-This six-page article is the most definitive coverage published in any news magazine about the U.S. Surgeon General’s Advisory Committee on Smoking and Health in the lead up to the release of the committee’s findings on the role of cigarette smoking and disease.
+This article is the most definitive coverage published in any news magazine about the U.S. Surgeon General’s Advisory Committee on Smoking and Health in the lead up to the release of the committee’s findings on the role of cigarette smoking and disease.
 The committee had been set up a year and a half earlier after Washington Evening Star reporter Edgar Prina surprised President John F. Kennedy at a news conference by asking what the federal government was going to do about smoking in the wake of the Royal College of Physicians’ recent indictment of cigarettes.
 Kennedy asked Surgeon General Dr. Luther Terry to establish a committee to study the issue.
 Just as the committee was winding up its top-secret investigation, and only a few days after this issue of Newsweek was published, President Kennedy was assassinated.
 There was doubt that the report would be released, since President Johnson’s friend, attorney Abe Fortus, had represented the tobacco industry.
 But the report was issued on January 11, 1964–an indictment of smoking as a cause of lung cancer and other diseases, after having reviewed 7,100 studies.

 The article included statements from the Tobacco Industry Research Council and several physicians who cast doubt on the evidence that smoking caused cancer.
 The issue featured an advertisement for Kent cigarettes (Lorillard) on its back cover.